 About the Slot Conference

-The Slot Conference is a business meeting, attracting over 1,100+ delegates, with representatives of 200+ slot coordinated airports and 225+ individual airlines that attend from all corners of the globe.
+The Slot Conference (SC) is a business meeting, attracting over 1,300+ delegates, with representatives of well over 300 capacity-constrained airport and 250+ individual airlines and 90+ sponsors and exhibitors that attend from all corners of the globe.

 The goal of the conference is for airlines to obtain the slots that will give them the best possible schedule to offer their customers at coordinated airports.